koluris/pseudo-js/README.md

 ### JavaScript/WebGL based PLAYSTATION emulator (aka PSX)
 *******

 This emulator is being developed using **.h headers** in addition to **.js files**.
-It helps me keep the workspace clean and simple, while at the same time I can inline code for further optimization.
-The whole code is compatible with **ES6 Javascript** onwards.
+It helps me keep the workspace clean and simple, while at the same time code gets inlined for further optimization.
+The codebase is compatible with **ES6 Javascript** onwards.
 Also, please use **Chrome** for best results (this is due to V8 optimization).

 ### Completion
 Here's a list with the overall progress of the emulator, broken down in distinctive hardware parts.
 Components with 0% progress are not listed.